No accessibility information available.

 - Offers a full grounding in the study of financial markets and institutions

-- Adopts an applied, integrated approach and fully updated for recent developments in the field
+- Adopts an applied, integrated approach and is fully updated for recent developments in the field

 - Teaches tactics on how to recognize and forecast fluctuations in financial markets

-- Accompanied by an online instructor’s manual, lecture slides, and test bank to reinforce understanding
+- Includes an online instructor’s manual, lecture slides, and test bank to reinforce understanding

 About the author

-By Stuart I. Greenbaum, Bank of America Professor of Managerial Leadership and former Dean, John M. Olin School of Business, Washington University, St. Louis, MO, USA; Arnoud W. A. Boot, Professor of Corporate Finance and Financial Markets, University of Amsterdam, The Netherlands and Anjan V. Thakor, John E. Simon Professor of Finance and Director of the PhD Program, Olin School of Business, Washington University, St. Louis, MO, USA
+By Stuart I. Greenbaum, Bank of America Professor of Managerial Leadership and former Dean, John M. Olin School of Business, Washington University, St. Louis, MO, USA; Anjan V. Thakor, John E. Simon Professor of Finance and Director of the PhD Program, Olin School of Business, Washington University, St. Louis, MO, USA and Arnoud W. A. Boot, Professor of Corporate Finance and Financial Markets, University of Amsterdam, The Netherlands

 Part I. The Background